 - PCSCALE is the scale factor for the plot.
 For example, to plot in micro molar (umol kg-1) units, enter; 1e-6.
-The plot is auto-scaled if a value of zero (0.0) is entered. - PCMIN is the minimum scale value. - PCMAX is the maximum scale value. - PCN is the number of (contour) intervals between minimum and maximum scale values.
+The plot is auto-scaled and the minimum and maximum limits (below) ignored if a value of zero (0.0) is entered. - PCMIN is the minimum scale value. - PCMAX is the maximum scale value. - PCN is the number of (contour) intervals between minimum and maximum scale values.

-Finally, there are 2 parameters for substituting an alternative title to the plot and for specifying discrete (observed) data to be plotted (and analyzed against model projections):
+Finally, there is a parameter for specifying discrete (observed) data to be plotted: